 Let’s start with the obvious: Ksamil 7 Beach, the main beach right in the heart of the village, is the most beautiful and busiest of them all.

 It’s the kind of place that looks like it belongs on a postcard — powdery white sand, ridiculously clear water that shifts between shades of blue and green, and views of the nearby islands.
-A wooden jetty runs into the water where taxi boats wait for people to take around the area.
+A wooden jetty runs into the water where taxi boats wait for customers.

 During the summer months, it gets absolutely packed, with rows of sunbeds filling up by mid-morning and beach bars pumping out summer tunes.

-I don’t have any photos of it from summer because it was so full I didn’t even see the sand.
+I don’t have any photos of the main part of the beach from summer because it was so full, I didn’t even see the sand.
 And when we got there after 11:00 am and asked for availability, the staff just laughed.
 So come early if you want a good spot.

 Ksamil Islands Beaches

-Just off the coast of Ksamil you’ll see four small islets, with the two outermost islands uniquely connected by a narrow strip of sand.
-This natural sandbar, visible during low tide, forms a secluded beach area, the perfect place to get away from the corwds.
+Just off the coast of Ksamil, you’ll see four small islets, with the two outermost islands uniquely connected by a narrow strip of sand.
+This natural sandbar, visible during low tide, forms a secluded beach area, the perfect place to get away from the crowds.

 Accessible only by water, you can reach these islands by renting a kayak, pedal boat, or taking a taxi boat from the main beach.
-There’s even sunbeds for rent out here during the main summer season.
+There are even sunbeds for rent out here during the main summer season.

 Abiori Beach

-Abiori Beach in Ksamil is renowned for its iconic rounded deck that extends over the turquoise ocean.
+Abiori Beach in Ksamil is renowned for its iconic, rounded (now grey) deck that extends over the turquoise ocean.
 This picturesque view, with the islands in the background, is what made Ksamil Instafamous a few years ago.

-With its soft light sand, crystal-clear water, and fewer crowds (especially in the mornings), it’s perfect if you’re looking to unwind without the constant buzz of music and packed sunbeds.
+These two beaches, with soft light sand, light blue water, and fewer crowds (in the mornings), are two of my favorites.
 It does get crowded here as well in July and August, but later in the day.

 Ksamil (Castle) Beach